mixmash/jsonlz4_to_json/README.md

 # CLI converter jsonlz4 to json

+> [!WARNING]
+> This plugin is archived!
+It was a fork from the [original repo](https://github.com/Robotvasya/jsonlz4_to_json).
+However, [other solutions](https://github.com/jusw85/mozlz4) exist - more importantly, it can be found in the Ubuntu repositories, e.g. `sudo apt install lz4 lz4json`.

 ## Description

 This command line tool converts Firefox user profile data backup file from .jsonlz4 format to JSON format.